-Store-bought marinara doesn’t hold a candle to homemade and with the Instant Pot’s help, making your own is a breeze.
+Store-bought marinara doesn't hold a candle to Homemade Instant Pot Marinara and with the Instant Pot's help, making your own is a breeze.
 Make it with meat or omit for a vegetarian sauce – your choice!

 I can't look at a bottle of marinara without memories of eating it by the spoonfuls when I was pregnant with my twin boys.
 I don't know what nutrient I was lacking, but I simply couldn't get enough of it.

 Even when I'm not pregnant, I LOVE a good tomato sauce.
 I'll eat a bowlful of it with my breadsticks and my pasta bowls are 20% pasta to 80% sauce.

 While I have a couple of store-bought brands that I'm happy with, you just can't beat the taste of homemade.
 Deep, rich tomato flavor with just the right amount of herb-y punch; I'll put it on everything.

 Luckily for all you Instant Pot owners out there, you can achieve this slow-cooked flavor in minutes!

 This is my little sister's recipe and together we have tweaked it again and again, and it's finally ready to come into all your homes and make good use of all your garden tomatoes.
 Prepare to never look at the bottled version the same again.